The Government Procurement Review: Austria

 - guilt of serious misrepresentation in providing information.

-However, in certain cases, a tenderer may be permitted to participate in a procedure despite the application of an exclusion ground if they provide evidence of 'self-cleansing'.
-To do so, the tenderer is – in accordance with the respective tightened provisions pursuant to Section 83, Paragraph 2 of the BVergG – obliged to prove that he or she has (1) paid or undertaken to pay compensation in respect of any damage caused by the criminal offence or misconduct; (2) clarified the facts and circumstances in a wide-ranging manner by actively collaborating with the investigating authorities; and (3) taken effective technical, organisational, personal and other measures that are suitable to prevent further criminal offences or misconduct.
+However, in certain cases, a tenderer may be permitted to participate in a procedure despite the application of exclusion grounds if the tenderer provides evidence of 'self-cleansing'.
+To do so – in accordance with the applicable tightened provisions pursuant to Section 83, Paragraph 2 of the BVergG – the tenderer is obliged to prove that he or she has (1) paid or undertaken to pay compensation in respect of any damage caused by the criminal offence or misconduct; (2) clarified the facts and circumstances in a wide-ranging manner by actively collaborating with the investigating authorities; and (3) taken effective technical, organisational, personal and other suitable measures to prevent further criminal offences or misconduct.

 ii Conflicts of interest